 This evaluation provides information on the environmental impacts by topical area and notes where Alternatives 1, 2, 3, and 5 differ from each other or are similar (Table 8-A-1 [Appendix 8-A] and Table 8-1).
 Impacts in this table include the build alternatives south of Oswell Street; impacts for the portion of the Fresno to Bakersfield Locally Generated Alternative (F-B LGA) from the intersection of 34th Street and L Street to Oswell Street are included in a separate column since there is a common alignment among all B-P Build Alternatives north of Oswell Street.
-As shown in Table 8-1, because Alternatives 1, 2, 3, and 5 share a common alignment in the vicinity of La Paz, the CCNM Design Options would result in the same impacts across all alternatives for each resource.
+The impacts below do not reflect the CCNM Design Options, which could be added to any of the four alternatives.
+Addition of the CCNM Design Options would result in the same impact changes across all alternatives, and therefore would not contribute to this evaluation.